status-im/status-go/WAKU.md

 *Last updated February 14, 2020*

 status-go client of Waku is spec compliant with [Waku spec v0.3](https://specs.vac.dev/waku.html) with the exception of:
-- It doesn't support all the MUST packet codes (!)
 - Currently nodes with higher version don't automatically disconnect if versions are different

 It doesn't yet implement the following recommended features: